edinburgh-napier/set09121/lectures/lecture1.md

 * No, really.
 Engine teams are still a huge employment area <!-- .element: class="fragment" -->

+* Unity has an office in Edinburgh now! <!-- .element: class="fragment" -->

 * It's important for everyone to understand how engines work <!-- .element: class="fragment" -->

 * It will help you even if you use a pre-made engine <!-- .element: class="fragment" -->